 This sport is praticed since long in the Basque Country and in others neighbouring regions such as Navarra, Rioja and Burgos.
 But also is paying in others countries like France, Mexico, USA and even in Philippines.

-Fur further information:
+Fur further information, please contact: